Like living in a safe place? Who doesn’t right?

 Want to see how your town stacks up to the rest of Tennessee?

-Check out our list of the safest cities in Tennessee and explore the data for OVER 60 towns embedded in the map down below.
+Check out our list of the safest places in Tennessee and explore the data for OVER 60 towns embedded in the map down below.

 Tennessee – The Volunteer State